jjvanzon/JJs-Reference-Architecture/patterns.md

 #### Conclusion

 Hopefully this gave a good impression of how [`ViewModels`](#viewmodels) might be structured.
 They can enable technology independence, prevent hard coupling to business logic and data access, and offer a flexible way to model the user interaction.
-In the coming sections, more patterns will be introduced, to illustrate how these [`ViewModels`](#viewmodels) are used in practice, where they come and go and how they come into play.
+In the coming sections, more patterns will be introduced, to illustrate how these [`ViewModels`](#viewmodels) are used in practice, where they come and go: how they come into play.

 ### Lookup Lists

+`< TODO: Consider moving further down. >`

 In a stateless environment, lookup lists in [`Views`](#views) can be resource-intensive.
 For instance a drop down list in each row of a grid in which you choose from 1000 items may easily bloat your `HTML`.
 You might repeat the same list of 1000 items for each grid row.
 There are multiple ways to combat this problem.